NoamZeise/emacs-light/README.md

 * you can use the `shell-init.el` config for your emacs daemon and use emacs as your terminal with eshell.

+* Ace Window is used, so to switch between windows use `M-o` and then numbers should appear if you have more than two windows.
+Just press the number of the window you want to switch to.

 ## keyboard rebindings in this config

 * lsp commands prefixed with `C-c l`
 * `C-c l d` -> show/hide lsp-ui-doc of current symbol
 * xref-find-def/ref default bindings instead use lsp-ui-peek-find-def/ref
+* magit-status -> `C-x g`

 ## some more screenshots